markhuot/codeigniter-core-updates/README.md

 ### Headers

 A few common headers are automatically applied to all requests.
-They are:

-* `Content-type: text/html`
-* `Cache-control: no-cache` (also sets `Edge-control: no-cache`)

-To override the defaults set the class variables within your controller or within your methods.
+#### Content Type

+The `Content-type` header defaults to `text/html` unless it is overridden in the controller or via a URL suffix.
+In the controller it is overriden with the class variable `$content_type`.
+As a URL suffix the file extension is mapped to a mime type via the `application/config/mimes.php` mappings.
+If multiple mime types are present for a paticular extension the last one listed will be used.

+#### Cache Control

+The `Cache-control` header defaults to `no-cache`, disabling any client side caching of HTML.
+You may override this however you like by setting the `$cache_control` class variable.

+This header also sets the, similar, `Edge-control` header with whatever is set for `Cache-control`.

 ```php
 <?php